tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 Here is the final challenge before moving onto lesson 03.

-The first incarnation of the iconic apple logo was rainbow-coloured (albeit in an incorrect ordering of the bands).
+The first incarnation of the iconic apple logo was rainbow-coloured (although the bands are incorrectly ordered).
 You will recreate this in Processing.

 <figure>
   <img src="{{ site.url }}/img/pitl02/apple.png" />
 </figure>

 One common rumour around the bite involves computer pioneer, Alan Turing -- a man who is widely considered to be the father of theoretical computer science and artificial intelligence.
-Among his many accomplishments, Turing managed to crack the Enigma cipher used to encrypt Nazi communications during World War II.
-When authorities discovered in 1952 that he was homosexual, Turing was forced to undergo hormonal treatment.
+Among his many accomplishments, Turing managed to crack the Enigma cypher used to encrypt Nazi communications during World War II.
+When authorities discovered in 1952 that he was gay, Turing was forced to undergo hormonal treatment.
 Two years later he was found dead, having committed suicide by biting into a poisoned apple.

 Create a new sketch and save it as "apple_logo".
 Within a "data" sub-folder, add the grid.png image, along with this apple.png file: